Nothing topped returning to Buffalo for Thanksgiving week during the years I lived away from home.

 Sure, my mother’s home-cooked Thanksgiving dinner was second to none.
 But the few days at home also provided an unparalleled opportunity to eat as many of my favorite Buffalo foods as possible – and reconnect with old friends in the process.

-I’m back in Buffalo now, and those foods I couldn’t wait to eat upon returning home remain some of my favorites.
+I’m been back in Buffalo for years now, and those foods I couldn’t wait to eat upon returning home remain some of my favorites.
 This city has a unique claim on each of these foods – they either originated here, can’t be found anywhere else or have a unique “only in Buffalo” twist.

 So, while the large family dinner at mom’s house will fill me up on Thanksgiving Day, I can still show my appreciation for Buffalo’s unique eats, and support the restaurants that made them that way, by working my way through this must-eat Buffalo food checklist.

 1. Beef On Weck